-NOTE 1—A later-arriving Data frame might validly contain a sequence number that is lower than an earlier-arriving one.
+NOTE—A later-arriving Data frame might validly contain a sequence number that is lower than an earlier-arriving one.
 This might happen because the transmitter may choose to send Data frames in a nonsequential sequence number order or because a previous Data frame transmission with lower sequence number is not successful and is being retransmitted.

-NOTE 2—Fragmentation is not allowed during an HT-immediate block ack agreement as described in 10.2.7 (Fragmentation/defragmentation overview).
-All Data frames included in an A-MPDU that is not an S-MPDU generated during HT-immediate block ack with NDP BlockAck have the Fragment Number subfield equal to an offset to WinEndO as described in 10.25.6.7 (Originator’s behavior).

 Scoreboard context control during partial-state operation